 When you are done with your breakfast on board we sail on to Kumarakom, a small village snuggled away from the busy urban life in the city.
 You will disembark and go to a lovely hotel called the Backwater Resort with the setting of the Vembanad Lake, Kerala’ biggest in the background

 You can spend the remainder of the day doing your own activities.
-Perhaps you may want to participate in a yoga lesson or have an Ayurveda spa treatment.
-If you are up to doing some more exploration, then go on a cycling tour in the villages on the outskirts or spend sometime just lazing on the lake’s banks sipping coffee and watching the lifestyles and business activities of the people.
+Perhaps you may want to participate in a yoga lesson or have an Ayurveda spa treatment, go on a cycling tour in the villages on the outskirts or spend sometime just lazing by the lake sipping coffee and watching the lifestyles and business activities of the people.

-This morning we will drive to the beach at Kovalam; that is, after breakfast of course.
-We will travel along the west coast taking in the spectacular scenes as we head to one of India’s world famous beaches endowed with, azure colored waters and green palm trees.
-It has three main beaches on a coastline that stretches some 17km and great restaurants with a wide variety of food to choose from.
+After breakfast, we will drive to the beach at Kovalam.
+We will travel along the west coast taking in the spectacular scenes as we head to one of India’s world famous beaches with, azure colored waters and green palm trees.
+It has three main beaches on a coastline that stretches some 17km and great restaurants with a wide variety of food from which to choose.

 When you arrive, go to the hotel and spend the remainder of the day as you wish!

-On this trip to Kerala, if you are looking to enjoy a swim in clear warm waters, then Kovalam is the ideal destination.
+If you are looking to enjoy a swim in clear warm waters, Kovalam is the ideal destination.
 It’s a perfect place to lay back and relax in a hammock, stroll along the beach and get some food from the stalls there or simply laze around.
 Otherwise, you can opt for a day trip to Kanyakumari, India’s most southern point.
 It is said that this location is the point where, the Arabian Sea, the Indian Ocean and the Bay of Bengal meet.

 It’s day seven and we head over to the Periyar wildlife sanctuary passing several rubber plantations and spice gardens.

 When we arrive we go to the hotel and in the afternoon visit the Periyar Tiger Reserve by boat.
 On our boat excursions we arrive at the Reserve.
 Periyar is home to approximately 800 Indian elephants which can be seen at the edge of the water moving through the vegetation or taking a bath.
 Known to be one of the favorite places in India to take a look at the elephants and how they behave our visit to Periyar will be quite exciting.From the boat we get to see the elephants and other wildlife on the lake’s shores.
-One of the usual mammals to be spotted here is the Wild Boar as they travel in groups of about forty to fifty.
-You will also see the Small Mouse Deer and the Muntiac, that are always on the look-out hoping to escape predators like the Dhole pack- wild dogs that we may be able to get a look at as they hunt along the shores.
+One of the usual mammals to be spotted here is Wild Boar as they travel in groups of about forty to fifty.
+You will also see the Small Mouse Deer and the Muntjac, that are always on the look-out hoping to escape predators like the packs of Dhole wild dogs that we may see as they hunt along the shores.
 In the Reserve you will also find the Gaur also known as the Indian bison, the largest bovine in India, the Sambar Deer, Ruddy Mongoose, Golden Jackal, Sloth Bear, Smooth-coated Otter, Leopard, Stripe-necked Mongoose, Rusty-spotted Cat, Eurasian Otter, Fishing Cat and Jungle Cat.

 Early in the morning we get up and take a guided nature walk through Periyar Wildlife Reserve.
 It will be an unforgettable experience as we make our way through the wild fig, bamboo, and tall teak and jacaranda trees with some as tall as 40m.
-It is a thick forest with limited sunlight coming through and so the ecosystem is filled with orchids, air plants and ferns that do not need a lot of sunlight to live.
+It is a thick forest with limited sunlight coming through and so the ecosystem is filled with orchids, air plants and ferns that do not need a lot of sunlight to thrive.
 It is possible that we may also spot a tiger but the population here is small, so keep your fingers crossed.
-You will be absolutely fascinated by the birdlife and if you are a twitcher then it’s a paradise.
-With over 260 species of birds, of all shapes, sizes and colors that converge on the large lake.
+The birdlife is wonderful and if you are a twitcher then it’s a paradise with over 260 species of birds, of all shapes, sizes and colors that converge on the large lake.
 See the White-bellied Treepie, Malabar Great Hornbill, Ruby-throated Bulbul, Heart-spotted Woodpeckers, Yellow-browed Crimson-fronted Barbet, Malabar Wood shrike, Indian Rufous Babble and the Malabar Parakeet.
-Here you may also come across some smaller mammals like the four different kinds of primates with two of these species being very prevalent at the UNESCO World Heritage Natural site the Western Ghats; the Nilgiri Langur, Lion-tailed Macaque, Bonnet Macaque and the Common Langur.
-The list continues with animals such as the Indian Giant Squirrels, Flying Squirrels and a large number of reptiles.
-Included also is the sole amphibian the flying lizard, flying snake and flying frog.
+Here you may also come across some smaller mammals like the four different kinds of primates with two of these species being very prevalent at the UNESCO World Heritage Natural Site in the Western Ghats; the Nilgiri Langur, Lion-tailed Macaque, Bonnet Macaque, and the Common Langur.
+The list continues with animals such as the Indian Giant Squirrels, Flying Squirrels, and a large number of reptiles.
+Included also is the sole amphibian the flying lizard, flying snake, and flying frog.
 Amazing!

-With so much to see on this section of our Kerala tours, you can imagine that the walk will take between two to three hours to complete, but it will be well-worth it.
-After wards we will go back to the hotel and have our fill of breakfast.
+With so much to see in this section of our Kerala tours, you can imagine that the walk will take between two to three hours to complete, but it will be well worth it.
+Afterward, we will go back to the hotel and have our fill of breakfast.

 Tour Kerala takes you to the Amazing Elephant Training Camp!

-A note to consider is that you may find in some instances that these well- loved and taken care of elephants are shackled at the feet.
-This happens because these huge animals live in villages and as a means of controlling them this is done.
+A note to consider is that you may find in some instances that these well-loved and taken care of elephants are shackled at the feet.
+These huge animals live in villages and this is the means of controlling them.

-Later in the afternoon we will visit the local spice plantations, until then you can choose what you want to do.
-On our guided tour to the plantations, you will be taught about the culinary and medicinal purposes of spices such as curry leaves, cloves, pepper, cardamom, cinnamon, vanilla, nutmeg, turmeric and more.
-It will be a memorable, mind- opening experience and you are sure to take back home some remedies for illnesses and new tips to spice up your food.
+After some time to yourself Later in the afternoon, we will visit the local spice plantations.
+On our guided tour of the plantations, you will be taught about the culinary and medicinal purposes of spices such as curry leaves, cloves, pepper, cardamom, cinnamon, vanilla, nutmeg, turmeric and more.
+You are sure to take back home some remedies for illnesses and new tips to spice up your food.